denten-books/plain-text/1-chapter.md

 enemy.
 Technology, for Moreno, does not determine the present situation.
 Rather, a mindless actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
-Once set in motion, voluntarily, by humans, the war machine and the book alike continue to do their bidding.
-These structures may no longer be needed or wanted, but because they are inorganic, they persist to shape the social and the mental worlds to come.
-Moreno
+Once set in motion, voluntarily, by humans, the war machine and the book alike continue to do their bidding blindly.
+Such structures persist to shape the social and the mental worlds to come.
+Moreno explained:
-explained:

 > Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they